aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-calendars/reading-calendar-information/_index.md

 The [Calendar](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Calendar) class exposes two overloaded methods for finding working hours on or between dates:

 - getWorkingHours(Date dt) returns a long data type to hold the working hours on a date passed.
-- getWorkingHours(Date startdt,Date enddt) returns a WorkUnit object to define the working hours between two dates.
+- getWorkingHours(Date startdt, Date enddt) returns a WorkUnit object to define the working hours between two dates.

 The following example shows how to find the duration in minutes, hours and days between two dates.